isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

    named[18235]: /etc/bind/named.conf.options:29: bad base64 encoding
    named[18235]: loading configuration: failure

-If the key is a valid base64 string, but the key algorithm is incorrect, or if the wrong key is installed, the first thing you will notice is that virtually all of your DNS lookups result in SERVFAIL, even when you are looking up domain names that have not been DNSSEC-enabled.
+If the key is a valid base64 string but the key algorithm is incorrect, or if the wrong key is installed, the first thing you will notice is that virtually all of your DNS lookups result in SERVFAIL, even when you are looking up domain names that have not been DNSSEC-enabled.
 Below